Skip to main content

 • Blood flow: Hemorrhoids cause inflammation, which can affect the circulation around the penis.
 Your penis needs healthy blood flow to keep an erection.

-• Anatomy: The pelvic floor is a series of muscles that support your bladder and bowel, prostate in men, and vagina and uterus in women.
+• Anatomy: The pelvic floor is a series of muscles that supports your bladder and bowel, prostate (in men), and vagina and uterus (in women).
 Pelvic floor dysfunction occurs when these muscles don’t work properly.
 While pelvic floor dysfunction can lead to hemorrhoids, it can also lead to ED.
 Interestingly, a small study showed improvement in ED symptoms in men after surgical repair of hemorrhoids.
 This further supports the role of anatomy in both problems.

 When should you get care for hemorrhoid treatment?